Yuan-ManX/audio-development-tools/README.md

 * [SEAM](https://grammaton.gitbook.io/seam/) - Sustained Electro-Acoustic Music - Base. *Sustained Electro-Acoustic Music* is a project inspired by [Alvise Vidolin and Nicola Bernardini](https://www.academia.edu/16348988/Sustainable_live_electro-acoustic_music).
 * [Glicol](https://glicol.org/) - Glicol (an acronym for "graph-oriented live coding language") is a computer music language with both its language and audio engine written in [Rust programming language](https://www.rust-lang.org/), a modern alternative to C/C++.
 Given this low-level nature, Glicol can run on many different platforms such as browsers, VST plugins and Bela board.
 Glicol's synth-like syntax and powerful audio engine also make it possible to combine high-level synth or sequencer control with low-level sample-accurate audio synthesis, all in real-time.
 * [PaperSynth](https://github.com/Ashvala/PaperSynth) - Handwritten text to synths!
 PaperSynth is a project that aims to read keywords you've written on a piece of paper and convert it into synthesizers you can play on the phone.
+* [Neural Resonator VST](https://github.com/rodrigodzf/NeuralResonatorVST) - This is a VST plugin that uses a neural network to generate filters based on arbitrary 2D shapes and materials.
+It is possible to use midi to trigger simple impulses to excite these filters.
+Additionally any audio signal can be used as input to the filters.

 ## <span id="sa">Spatial Audio (SA)</span>